Lower bounds on nodal sets of eigenfunctions via the heat flow

-\end{proof} \textit{Remark.} The manifold is compact: therefore the estimate of $p_t(x)$ being localized within a $t^{1/2}-$neighbourhood of the nodal set is extremely rough for large time and only really accurate for $t \lesssim \lambda^{-1/2}$, which is precisely the time-scale on which the Lemma will be ultimately applied.
+\textit{Remark.} The manifold is compact: therefore the estimate of $p_t(x)$ being localized within a $t^{1/2}-$neighbourhood of the nodal set is too rough for large time and only really accurate for $t \lesssim \lambda^{-1/2}$, which is precisely the time-scale on which the Lemma will be ultimately applied.